 With her re-introduction in the pages of Suicide Squad in the 1980s, she was involved in story arcs for the first time.
 Her first appearance in issue #3 was a wrap-up issue for the Legends miniseries as the Female Furies are sent to Belle Reve prison to retrieve Glorious Godfrey.
 Bernadeth, long jealous of her role as leader of the Furies, arranged to have her kicked out of the Boom Tube at the last moment and she was thrown into the nearby swamps of Louisiana.
 As the Squad was later hunting Manhunters through the swamps during the events of Millennium they discovered her there and returned her to the prison after they had completed their mission.
 She had amnesia for a time and agreed to join the team on its mission under the name Duchess.
 Although she would later regain her memory she was clearly confused for a time as when the Squad confronted the Justice League she was unable to remember who Mister Miracle is.
 She would later regain her memory and plan her return to Apokolips to take back control of the Furies.
 She first took part in the events of the Janus Directive in which the Squad battled the forces of Kobra, but after its completion she decided to return.
 She acquired a boom tube by kidnapping Barda and abducted some of the stronger members of the Squad to aid her.
 Later the rest of the Squad traveled to stop her as they were transported to Apokolips by the Forever People.
+Multiple Squad members die as a result of this.
 She is subsequently able to kill Bernadeth in battle.
 Although Darkseid applauded her battle to take back the Furies, he nonetheless was displeased with her for presuming to alter the affairs of how Apokolips is run, and killed her with his Omega Beams.

 As with anyone killed by Darkseid though, he is able to revive them (a caveat to this is that they are under his absolute control, but in the case of someone like Lashina or Bernadeth this is not an issue.)
 After being revived she was once again installed as the leader of the Female Furies.
 She shows up a few times afterwards as well, still trying as always to return Mister Miracle to Apokolips.